Galactic dark matter halos: From anisotropic fluids in general relativity to Horava-Lifshitz gravity: Introduction

+The two constructions answer a single question: within one and the same reduced LTB sector, which properties of the Hamiltonian constraint decide whether an effective $1/R^2$ source can support flat rotation curves?
+The GR-side deformation supplies the control case.
+Its failure is traceable to the feature that defines that case: the constraint is imposed pointwise and the HDA closes, which fixes the effective source through the unchanged momentum constraint and evolution equations.
+The minimal way to evade it is therefore to relinquish exactly that structure, which is what projectable HL gravity does, imposing the Hamiltonian constraint only globally.
+We use it here as a classical low-energy effective description, with $\lambda$ an infrared coupling constrained by present-day galactic kinematics and no input from the ultraviolet completion or from early-universe dynamics~\cite{shinji_review, Mukohyama:2009dm}.

-This paper is therefore structured as follows: Section \ref{S2} reviews the LTB reduction of GR Hamiltonian and introduces the anisotropic effective dust component.
-Section \ref{S3} studies how this affects GR's HDA.
-Section \ref{S4} then finds a solution for the new fluid and considers its implications for flat rotation curves.
-Finally, \ref{S5} generalizes the previous results in HL, presenting viable solutions for positive dark matter SIS.
+This paper is therefore structured as follows: Section \ref{S2} reviews the LTB reduction of the GR Hamiltonian, introduces the $\alpha$-deformation, and briefly discusses the closure of the reduced constraint algebra.
+Furthermore, it presents a simple solution for the new field equations.
+Section \ref{S3} then develops the effective fluid interpretation, and studies rotation-curves in the reduced LTB test-tube.
+Finally, Section \ref{S5} generalizes the analysis to HL gravity, identifying the restricted class of backgrounds that yield a positive SIS-like dark matter scaling.